 Student Emergency Fund

-Jointly administered by the Middlebury Institute Vice President’s Office and the Student Council, the Student Emergency Fund (SEF) is intended to help support MIIS students whose education is jeopardized by emergency or life-threatening circumstances.
+Jointly administered by the Middlebury Institute Vice President’s Office and the Office of Student Services, the Student Emergency Fund (SEF) is intended to help support MIIS students whose education is jeopardized by emergency or life-threatening circumstances.
 The Emergency Fund was initially created in response to the needs of Institute students during a year when wildfire and COVID posed a threat to many students.
-Since then, the Student Council has modified its eligibility policies to respond to community needs and the unique nature of emergency situations.
+Since then, we have modified its eligibility policies to respond to community needs and the unique nature of emergency situations.

 SEF is available to currently enrolled Institute students who are in good academic and financial standing.
-Students may apply as many times as they wish but may only receive payment for one SEF award per academic year, defined for the 2022-23 Academic Year as September 6th, 2022, to May 19th, 2023.
+Students may apply as many times as they wish but may only receive payment for one SEF award per academic year, defined for the 2023-24 Academic Year.
 Applications are reviewed on a weekly basis.
-For the ‘22-23 Student Council, applications are only reviewed by a select group of Student Council members and MIIS staff.
+The maximum amount per award is $1,000.

 - Medical or insurance expenses: Insurance co-pays and deductibles, mental health support services, urgent or emergency care, prescriptions, and over-the-counter drugs related to unforeseen and/or emergency medical situations.